zkxs/stationeers/notes/mips.md

   - stack values are NOT reset
   - instruction counter is reset

-In summary: Shutdown pauses execution and doesn't reset anything, even the instruction counter!
+In summary: shutdown pauses execution and doesn't reset anything, even the instruction counter!
 It will resume where it left off!
 Unplugging or reprogramming resets the instruction counter and `sp`, but all other registers and the stack contents are NOT reset.
 Note that values persist to the *chip*, not the housing.
 You can also persist something to the housing with `db.Setting` if that's helpful.

 ## Stack as ROM